 The first few moments after an oral accident are vital in determining if your child's recovery will go smoothly.
 Dental trauma due to an accident is common and can happen due to motor vehicle accidents, falls, sports injuries or physical altercations.

 When Do I Need an Emergency Pediatric Dentist?

-If your child has experienced an oral accident resulting in a tooth being knocked loose, a filling being damaged or a tooth being fractured, call Dr. Warcup immediately to schedule an emergency pediatric dental appointment at our Fort Worth dentist office.
+If your child has experienced an oral accident resulting in a tooth being knocked loose, a filling being damaged or a tooth being fractured, call Dr. Warcup immediately to schedule an emergency pediatric dental appointment.

 After your visit with the emergency pediatric dentist, use our other pediatric dental services to continue treatment.